scavicchio/Easy-Walton-Miner/README.md

 -pkp or --publickeypath [path] : Path to public key text file.
 Defaults to pubaddr.txt -m or --mode [mode] : Mode to launch in.
 Valid values are address, mine, and config.
 -nl or --nolog : Disables hashrate logging.
 Logging is on by default and logs to EasyWaltonMiner/hashlog.csv -t or --threads [value] : Number of threads to use.
-Defaults to 8
+Defaults to max threads.
 ```

 Alternatively, using the above method but adding the ```-m config``` flag will load an experimental config menu on launch which can also configure the above options.